quartercastle/vector/README.md

 type Vector []float64
 ```
 > I will consider adding `float32` and `int` support at a later stage,
-  if there is a good reason.
+  if there is a good reason or when go adds generics to the language.

 ### Tackling verbosity
 Another goal of this experiment is to minimize the verbosity around using the package,